HMRC tax refund scams: what they look like

 The classics include pressure to act quickly, asking for personal details and dubious links.

-Take a look at these examples of fake tax refund emails and highlight the telltale signs they're scams.
+Let's take a look at some examples of fake tax refund emails and highlight the telltale signs they're scams.

 Tax scams: how to spot them